fernandr/mcp-postman/README.md

 # Run MCP server

+## Start

     node mcpServer.js

-# Extend MCP server with API key
+## Extend

-The MCP server requires an API key to access the underlying API.
+Extend the MCP server with an API key, in order to access the underlying API.

 - In this example, we use the OpenWeather API